Skip to content

 What is the check frequency for SpotSitter?

-SpotSitter checks for available slots every minute on paid plans and every 2 minutes on the Free plan.
+SpotSitter checks for available slots every minute on paid plans and every 120 seconds on the Free plan.
 When the founder caught a Cake Bake Shop reservation for Mother's Day weekend 2026, the alert fired roughly 90 seconds after the slot became available.

 Does SpotSitter cover Enchanting Extras like Savi's Workshop?